brian-rose/atm320-thermodynamics/README.md

 ## About

-This repository holds the source material for the website for AATM 320: Atmospheric Thermodynamics (Fall 2023 edition).
+This repository holds the source material for the website for AATM 320: Atmospheric Thermodynamics.

-The rendered site is available at <https://brian-rose.github.io/atm320-thermodynamics/>
+The rendered site (for the current year) is available at <https://brian-rose.github.io/atm320-thermodynamics/>.
+Links to the sites for previous years can be found at <https://www.atmos.albany.edu/facstaff/brose/classes/>.

 ATM 320 is a required junior-level course in the [Atmospheric Science BS](https://www.albany.edu/daes/programs/bs-atmospheric-science) offered by the [Department of Atmospheric & Environmental Sciences](https://www.albany.edu/daes) at the [University at Albany](https://www.albany.edu).